On the Complexity of Random Satisfiability Problems with Planted Solutions

 \subsubsection{Quiet plantings}

 Finding distributions of planted $k$-SAT instances that are algorithmically intractable has been a pursuit of researchers in both computer science and physics.
 It was recognized in \cite{barthel2002hiding,jia2005generating} that uniform planted $k$-SAT is easy algorithmically due to the bias towards true literals, and so they proposed distributions in which true and false literals under the planted assignment appear in equal proportion.
-Such distributions correspond to distributions with distribution complexity $r \ge 2$ in our terminology.
+Such distributions have complexity $r \ge 2$ in our terminology.
 These distributions have been termed `quiet plantings' since evidence of the planting is suppressed.

 Further refinement of the analysis of quiet plantings was given in \cite{krzakala2012reweighted}, in which the authors analyze belief propagation equations and give predicted densities at which quiet plantings transition from intractable to tractable.
 Their criteria for a quiet planting is exactly the equation that characterizes distribution complexity $r \ge 2$, and the conditions under which the tractability density diverges to infinity corresponds to distribution complexity $r \ge 3$.